Achievable logoAchievable logo

 Expense ratio

 Fund sponsors and managers don’t create and run mutual funds for free.
-Plenty of fees can be assessed while invested in the fund.
-However, investors typically don’t notice them.
+A fund can charge a variety of fees while you’re invested, but you typically won’t see them as separate line items.

 There are several components of the expense ratio.
-The largest and most prominent is the management fee, paid to the investment adviser for their services.
-The custodian fee is paid to the institution maintaining custody of the fund’s assets.
-There are also legal and administrative fees that pay for legal services and other general costs like record keeping.
+The largest and most prominent is usually the management fee, paid to the investment adviser for its services.
+The custodian fee is paid to the institution that maintains custody of the fund’s assets.
+Funds may also charge legal and administrative fees for legal services and general costs like recordkeeping.

-Mutual fund investors prefer lower expense ratios, as a fund’s expenses cut into shareholder returns.
-The lower the ratio, the more efficient a fund is with its money and the more attractive it is to investors.
+Mutual fund investors generally prefer lower expense ratios because expenses reduce shareholder returns.
+The lower the ratio, the more efficient the fund is with its money and the more attractive it tends to be to investors.

 Limitations

-Mutual funds generally do not mix with margin, which involves borrowing money to invest.
+Mutual funds generally can’t be purchased using margin, which involves borrowing money to invest.
 A margin account allows investors to purchase securities with money borrowed from their broker (you’ll learn more about this in a future chapter).
-Due to securities regulations, investors cannot purchase primary market offerings on margin (this includes mutual funds).
+Due to securities regulations, investors can’t purchase primary market offerings on margin (and this includes mutual funds).

 Key points